-- Standard Mode (Group DN Button Mode)

-An extension can have an ICD Group button for an incoming call distribution group that the extension does not belong to through system programming.
-However, the ICD Group button will not receive calls to that group.

-- Enhanced Phantom Button Mode

-An extension can join an ICD Group just by creating a button for that group, even if the extension was not previously registered as a member.
+- Standard Mode (Group DN Button Mode) An extension can have an ICD Group button for an incoming call distribution group that the extension does not belong to through system programming.
+However, the ICD Group button will not receive calls to that group. - Enhanced Phantom Button Mode An extension can join an ICD Group just by creating a button for that group, even if the extension was not previously registered as a member.
 When the button is created, the extension will be automatically registered in the lowest-numbered available member slot for the group.
 Calls to the group can be received at the extension with no further programming.
-If no member slots are available for that group, the button cannot be created and an alarm tone will be heard.

-When creating an ICD Group button in this mode, the user can also specify the delayed ringing settings.
+If no member slots are available for that group, - When creating an ICD Group button in this mode, the user can also specify the delayed ringing settings.
 If an extension user deletes the last ICD Group button at his extension for a certain group, he will also be deregistered as a member from that group.

-• Group FWD
+Group FWD